Learning Russian involves perfecting a new writing system, wrapping your head around obscure grammar, and deciphering the mysterious Russian soul.

 Surprisingly, these learners weren’t the ones who studied non-stop, all day, every day.
 In fact, one of them only ever studied for 15 minutes every morning.

 They didn’t study hard.
 They studied smart.

-There’s a huge difference.
+There’s a huge difference☝️

 If you’re not using the right method, you’re not only wasting precious time, but forming bad habits that will prevent you from ever achieving fluency.

-But it’s all to easy to waste that same hour mindlessly clicking on picture flashcards.
+Every hour of study time has the potential to unlock brand new possibilities.
+But it’s all too easy to waste that same hour mindlessly clicking on picture flashcards.

 It’s all too easy to mistake the illusion of progress for actual improvement, and we’re sad to see some of our competitors take advantage of people new to digital language learning.

-LinguaLift students who have followed our clear and sensible approach to learning Russian have found they can fit studying in even the most busy of schedules.
+LinguaLift students who have followed our clear and sensible approach to learning Russian 🇷🇺 have found they can fit studying in even the most busy of schedules.

 From company CEOs to Ivy League undergraduates, to single parents of four children—we’ve seen that you can be a successful language learner even if you don’t have much time to commit to studying.
 You just need to study smart.

 You’re probably wondering what our solution is 🤔